landindonner/ELK_Stack_Project/README.md

      enabled: yes
  ```

-The modules for installing Docker and Python were the same as the previous playbook, however there were three changes to this playbook.
-First, we configured this playbook to only run the playbook on the IP addresses added to the ELK section of the hosts file.
+The modules for installing Docker and Python were the same as the previous playbook, however there were three additional modules in this playbook.
+First, we configured this playbook to only run the on the IP addresses added to the ELK section of the hosts file.
 The same remote user was used so we could secure the ELK server with the same public SSH key used for securing the web servers.
 This allows the administrator to SSH into every server from the Ansible container.

 ```yml
 - name: Config elk VM with Docker